raganwald-deprecated/homoiconic/2013/02/prototypes.md

            # ...
            :instance_eval, :instance_exec, :__send__, :__id__]

+As you can see, a "class" in Ruby is very different from an "instance of that class."
+And the methods of a class are very different from the methods of an instance of that class.

 In JavaScript, prototypes are also objects, but unlike a classical system, there are no special methods or properties associated with a prototype.
 Any object can be a prototype, even an empty object.
 In fact, that's exactly what is associated with a constructor by default:

     function Nullo () {};
     Nullo.prototype
       //=> {}

 There's absolutely nothing special about a prototype object.
 No special class methods, no special constructor of its own, nothing.
-Here's some proof that *anything* can be a prototype:
+Let's look at a simple Queue in JavaScript:

+    var Queue = function () {
+      this.array = [];
+      this.head = 0;
+      this.tail = -1;
+    };

+    Queue.prototype.pushTail = function (value) {
+      return this.array[this.tail += 1] = value;
+    };
-    function Weird (name) {
+    Queue.prototype.pullHead = function () {
+      var value;

-      if (name) {
+      if (!this.isEmpty()) {
-        this.name = name;
+        value = this.array[this.head];
+        this.array[this.head] = void 0;
+        this.head += 1;
+        return value;
       }
     };
-    Weird.prototype = new Weird('Arthur');
-    var empty = new Weird();
-      //=> {}
-    empty.name;
+    Queue.prototype.isEmpty = function () {
+      return this.tail < this.head;
+    };

+    Queue.prototype
-      //=> 'Arthur'
+      //=>  { pushTail: [Function],

-Yes, we just made a constructor and used it to make its own prototype.
-You can't do that in Ruby.
+              pullHead: [Function],
+              isEmpty: [Function] }

+The first way a prototype in JavaScript is different from a class in Ruby is that the prototype is an ordinary object with exactly the same properties that we expect to find in an instance: Methods `pushTail`, `pullHead`, and `isEmpty`.

+The second way is that *any* object can be a prototype.
+It can have functions (which act like methods), it can have other values (like numbers, booleans, objects, or strings).
+It can be an object you're using for something else: An account, a view, a DOM object if you're in the browser, anything.

+"Classes" are objects in most "classical" languages, but they are a special kind of object.
+IN JavaScript, prototypes are not a special kind of object, they're just objects.

 ### summary of the difference between classes and prototypes